How to reduce your food and grocery bill

 We’re all eating more home-cooked meals at the moment, which can mean higher grocery bills and fridges full of things we don’t need.
 Supermarket impulse buys (on top of a cheeky takeaway every week) can add some serious bloat to our food spending – which isn’t ideal when money is tight for many of us.

 When it comes to food and groceries, a third of Aussies don’t have a budget at all.
-The average spend is a massive $300 per person per week.
+The average spend is close to $250 per person per week.
 But parents, savers, and savvy shoppers of all stripes can drop these extra dollars with good spending habits!

 Plan ahead with your meal prep

 Planning your meals in advance is one of the best ways to get greater control of your food spending.
 Knowing what your meals will be week-to-week can save you from doing multiple shops and buying unnecessary items.
 To put a dent in your weekly food spend, plan ahead and swap your home-delivered lunch with something you whip up yourself.

 Shop with purpose and say goodbye to spontaneous spending by shopping the catalogue.
 Regularly flipping through the Woolworths and Coles catalogues lets you know what’s on sale.
 You never know – you could snag a premium product that may normally be outside of your budget at a bargain price!
 By shopping the catalogue, you’ll rock up to the supermarket with a definitive list and an estimated budget too.

 If your fridge is looking full, organise it so everything is visible.
 This way, you’ll avoid doubling up on items or having something spoil before you use it.
 Don’t forget the pantry!
 Label items and put them in proper storage containers.
 Use this time to get to know your pantry inside-out!